Haitian conflict: Ousting of Ariel Henry

 In May, in the clashes between gangs and security forces three armored vehicles of the police were destroyed and set on fire.

-On 18 June, the International Organization for Migration reported that more than 580,000 people have been displaced by the increased violence in Haiti since March 2024.
+On 24 May, two American Christian missionaries, one of them the daughter of a Missouri State Representative, and a Haitian pastor were killed in a gang ambush in Port-au-Prince.
+On 18 June the International Organization for Migration reported that more than 580,000 people have been displaced by the increased violence in Haiti since March 2024.
 The report also warned that since most of the people displaced have been from communities already struggling with poor social conditions, there may be more tension and violence in the coming days.
+On 16 August, several inmates escaped from a prison in Saint-Marc following a strike by prison staff.
+Eleven of them were subsequently killed in police operations, while a twelfth was recaptured.
+On 20 August, the US imposed sanctions on former president Michel Martelly for alleged involvement in drug trafficking and sponsorship of gangs involved in the Haitian crisis.